-- This MSA comprises the entire terms and conditions for the supply of Milk to SDA.
-Any other prior understandings, negotiations, representations, warranties or commitments are of no effect. - (2) Nothing in this MSA is to be construed as constituting one party as employer, agent or partner of the other party or in joint venture with the other party. - (3) SDA may set off any amount due to the Supplier, against any amount owing by the Supplier to SDA or any of our related bodies corporate (whether under this MSA or any other agreement). - (4) Neither party may assign or otherwise deal with this MSA except with the prior written consent of the other party (which must not be unreasonably withheld). - (5) A party's failure or delay to exercise a power or right does not operate as a waiver of that power or right.
-A waiver is not effective unless it is in writing. - (6) If any provision in this MSA is unenforceable, illegal or void, or makes this MSA (or any part of it) with you unenforceable, illegal or void, then that provision is severed and the rest of this MSA remains in force. - (7) Neither party is liable for any failure or delay in performing an obligation, to the extent that such failure or delay is caused by an event or circumstances beyond the reasonable control of that party.
-The affected party must promptly notify the other party as soon as possible, use reasonable endeavours to mitigate against the effect of such event or circumstances, and resume performance of its obligations as soon as possible. - (8) The laws of Victoria govern this MSA.
+- (1) This exclusive MSA comprises the entire terms and conditions for the supply of Milk to SDA.
+Any other prior understandings, negotiations, representations, warranties or commitments are of no effect. - (2) Nothing in this exclusive MSA is to be construed as constituting one party as employer, agent or partner of the other party or in joint venture with the other party. - (3) SDA may set off any amount due to the Supplier, against any amount owing by the Supplier to SDA or any of our related bodies corporate (whether under this exclusive MSA or any other agreements). - (4) Neither party may assign or otherwise deal with this exclusive MSA except with the prior written consent of the other party (which must not be unreasonably withheld). - (5) A party's failure or delay to exercise a power or right does not operate as a waiver of that power or right.
+A waiver is not effective unless it is in writing. - (6) If any provision in this exclusive MSA is unenforceable, illegal or void, or makes this exclusive MSA (or any part of it) unenforceable, illegal or void, then that provision is severed and the rest of this exclusive MSA remains in force. - (7) Neither party is liable for any failure or delay in performing an obligation, to the extent that such failure or delay is caused by an event or circumstances beyond the reasonable control of that party.
+The affected party must promptly notify the other party as soon as possible, use reasonable endeavours to mitigate against the effect of such event or circumstances, and resume performance of its obligations as soon as possible. - (8) If this exclusive MSA is signed electronically, each party warrants that immediately prior to entering into this exclusive MSA, it has unconditionally consented to: - (a) the requirement for a signature under any Law being met; and - any other party to this exclusive MSA executing it, - by any method of electronic signature that other party uses (at that other party's discretion), including signing on an electronic device or by digital signature. - (9) The laws of Victoria govern this exclusive MSA.
 The parties submit to the non-exclusive jurisdiction of the courts of Victoria and of the Commonwealth of Australia.